nielsRocholl/fps-cuda/README.md

 ### FPS cuda implmentation

-Cuda implementation of farthers point sampling, can be used on the GPU.
+Cuda implementation of farthest point sampling, can be used on the GPU.
 This code is originally from [Pointnet2_PyTorch](https://github.com/erikwijmans/Pointnet2_PyTorch) written by Erik Wijmans.

-For easy incorporation into other project, I changed the setup.py such that we can create a python package that can be installed through pip.
+For easy incorporation into other projects, I changed the setup.py such that we can create a python package that can be installed through pip.

 You can now install this package through:
 ```